Microwave Films of the Marshall Islands

 a list of as many of your needs/requirements as possible.

-We don't rent film equipment, but we can provide certain kinds of equipment
+We don't rent film equipment, but we can provide certain kinds

 on an as needed/emergency basis.